The 3rd Annual Diabetes Summit is being held November 16 in Des Moines.

 |Carol Hibbs is the CEO of the Marshalltown YMCA-YWCA.
 Since 2005, Hibbs has been the Chair of the Marshall County Healthier Communities Coalition.
 In this role, she has secured funding for a number of programs including the YMCA Diabetes Prevention Program.
 She has previously served as Chair of the Iowa Alliance of YMCAs, on the Y-USA Healthier Communities Initiative National Evaluation Panel, and on a variety of boards for health and culture organizations.
 Hibbs has a Bachelor’s of Science from Iowa State University.

-Presentation: Partnership Amongst Organizations - Building a Successful DPP Model
+Presentation: Partnership Amongst Organizations - Building a Successful DPP Model and video

 |Jason Kruse, DO, is a Staff Physician in Internal Medicine at Broadlawns Medical Center in Des Moines, Iowa.
 He is also an Adjunct Clinical Assistant Professor at the University of Iowa, teaching and supervising residents at Broadlawns, and a guest lecturer at Des Moines University.
 In 2015, he was the Teacher of the Year for Broadlawns Family Practice Residency and in 2016, he was awarded Teacher of the Year for the University of Iowa Internal Medicine Residency – Des Moines campus.

-Presentation: What’s New in ADA Standards of Care
+Presentation: What’s New in ADA Standards of Care and video

 |LeAnn Thieman, Hall of Fame Speaker, Nurse, New York Times Best Selling Author of 14 Chicken Soup for the Soul books including her newest, Chicken Soup for the Soul, Inspiration for Nurses has reached over million minds, hearts and souls of healthcare givers.
 Now her mission is to reach at least one million nurses via SelfCare for HealthCare, Your Guide to Physical, Mental and Spiritual Health.
 This transformational program is a movement/philosophy that creates behavior changes, resulting in positive culture impact, increased employee engagement, morale, retention, patient satisfaction scores, outcomes and reimbursements.